Thread count refers to the number of threads that are in one square inch area of fabric.

 - After they are dry, wash once again with regular detergent and water temperature.

-- Dry in the dryer.
+- Dry in the drying machine.